THE ROY F BURROWS MIDLAND COLLECTION TRUST

 The Midland Railway Society's collection, as well as the items transferred from the Trust, will be known in perpetuity as the Roy F Burrows Collection.

-Roy Burrows, surrounded by his collection in the Midland Railway Study Centre in 2007.
+Roy Burrows, who sadly passed away in March 2021, surrounded by his collection in the Midland Railway Study Centre in 2007.

 Items from the collection have also been made available on loan to various sites throughout the UK from time to time.
 Examples of these are:

 The Trustees of the RFBMCT at the time of its merger with the Midland Railway Society.

 l-r: Henry Noon, Anne Burrows, David Geldard, Roy Burrows and Mervyn Bryce.